Finding the best travel cards so you can maximize your money abroad is not an easy task.

 Recommended by Yulia from Miss Tourist

 Anyone from Europe, the USA, and Australia should use Revolut because it has been specifically created with travelers in mind.
-This card has so many advantages that benefit your lifestyle.
+This card is perfect to keep in mind when planning a trip as it has so many advantages that benefit your lifestyle.

 Revolut is super easy to set up, and everything is done online.
 No need to visit branches in person!
 Using interbank exchange rates means you won’t be charged any additional fees for converting your money.
 You can also spend directly in 150 different currencies while traveling abroad with the best exchange rate.